DavidKilty/ProjectSubmission2.0/README.md

 For HTML, [Click](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdavidkilty.github.io%2FProjectSubmission2.0%2F)

 The button section of code had been built from the code I learned with my latest project at CodeInstitute.
-Originally, this returned 4 errors with my buttons, that they could not be children of Divs.
-So I changed the elements around the buttons, to Spans instead of Divs.
-That left me with a less desriable aestetic, as the spans were then a lot smaller, so I concealed this by changing their color.
-Then, it shows four errors that Divs are not allowed as child of elements of Buttons or Spans.
-Ultimately, this did not impact the function of the site, so I did not remedy it further.
+Originally, this returned 4 errors with my buttons, that Divs could not be children of buttons.
+So I changed the Divs inside the buttons to Spans.

 For CSS, [Click](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdavidkilty.github.io%2FProjectSubmission2.0%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)